V. 3 August 2022.

-1. Our aim is to give you a good service at all times.
-However if you have a complaint you are invited to let us know as soon as possible.
-It is not necessary to involve solicitors in order to make a complaint but you are free to do so should you wish.
-It should be noted that throughout this document all references to the masculine include the feminine.
+1. Our aim is to provide you with excellent service at all times.
+If, however, you have a complaint please let us know as soon as possible.
+It is not necessary to involve solicitors in order to make your complaint but you are free to do so should you wish.

-3. You may wish to make a complaint in writing and, if so, please follow the procedure in paragraph 4 and 5 below.
-However, if you would rather speak on the telephone about your complaint then please contact our Senior Clerks.
-If your complaint is about one of the Senior Clerks then please telephone the Head of Chambers/Head of Complaints Panel.
+3. If you wish to speak to someone on the telephone about your complaint, please telephone 020 7404 1881 and ask to speak to Russell Burton-Lawrence, Chambers Administrator, who is the nominated person to deal with complaints.
+If the complaint is about Russell Burton-Lawrence, please ask to speak to the Head of Chambers, Allison Summers QC.
 The person you contact will make a note of the details of your complaint and what you would like done about it.
-He will discuss your concerns with you and aim to resolve them.
-If the matter is resolved he will record the outcome, check that you are satisfied with the outcome and record that you are satisfied.
-You may also wish to record the outcome of the telephone discussion in writing.
+They will discuss your concerns with you and aim to resolve them.
+If the matter is resolved, they will record the outcome, check that you are satisfied with the outcome, and record that you are satisfied.

-4. If your complaint is not resolved on the telephone you will be invited to write to us about it within the next 14 days so it can be investigated formally.
+4. If your complaint is not resolved on the telephone, you will be invited to write to us about it so it can be investigated formally.

 5. Please give the following details:

 - which barrister or member of staff are you complaining about

 - what you would like done about it

 Please address your letter to the Chambers Administrator, 35 Bedford Row, London, WC1R 4JH or send it via email to email@example.com.
 If your complaint is about the Chambers Administrator, you should address your letter to the Head of Chambers, 35 Bedford Row, London, WC1R 4JH or send it via email to firstname.lastname@example.org.
 We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.